divelab/GOOD/docs/source/configs.rst

 **Access**

-Given the config structure shown above, there are two ways to access:
+Given the config structure shown above, there are two ways to access it:

 .. code-block:: python